snaplet/docs-old/README.md

 # Snaplet Documentation

-The Snaplet docs website is built using [Docusaurus 2](https://docusaurus.io/).
+The Snaplet documentation website is built using [Docusaurus 2](https://docusaurus.io/).

 ## Install and start development server